Home visits ($150/per hour, 1.0 hr min)Virtual Visits ($100/per hour, 1.0 hr min)

 - Private or Group Classes Available.
 Class length: 3 hours.

 If you are approaching your baby’s 6 month birthday then you’re sure to have thought about starting solids and what that means for your breastfeeding relationship.
 How do you start?
 How will your milk supply stay high?
 Is food before 1, just for fun?
 (Nope!)
 Let us guide you and dispel some myths.
-This interactive class, developed with a nutritionist, will help you feel confident entering the second half of your baby’s first year.
+In this online class, available to you and your partner to learn at your own speed and come back to when needed!
+Developed with a nutritionist, will help you feel confident entering the second half of your baby’s first year.

 We will cover: